Sustainability

 Product Disclosure

-This policy confirms our commitment to respect human rights, avoid contributing to the finance of conflict and comply with all relevant UN sanctions, resolutions and laws.
+This policy confirms our commitment to respect human rights, to avoid contributing to the financing of conflict, and to comply with all relevant UN sanctions, resolutions, and laws.

 As a member of the Responsible Jewellery Council (RJC), we commit to proving, through independent third-party verification, that we:

-• respect human rights according to the Universal Declaration of Human Rights and International Labour Organization Declaration on Fundamental Principles and Rights at Work;
+a. respect human rights according to the Universal Declaration of Human Rights and the International Labour Organization Declaration on Fundamental Principles and Rights at Work;

-• do not engage in or tolerate bribery, corruption, money laundering or finance of terrorism;
+b. do not engage in or tolerate bribery, corruption, money laundering or financing of terrorism;

-• are implementing the OECD hive-step framcwork as a management process for risk-based due diligence for responsible supply chains of minerals from conflict-affected and high-risk areas.
+f. are implementing the OECD Due Diligence Guidance 5-Step Framework as a management process for risk-based due diligence for responsible supply chains of minerals from conflict-affected and high-risk areas.

 We also commit to using our influence to prevent abuses by others.